muneebkk/muneebkk/README.md

 ### Software Engineer Intern · Royal Bank of Canada, Amplify Program
 `May 2026 - Aug 2026`

-A production ML service built from an empty repo by a four-person team over 16 weeks.
-I owned the orchestration layer and the API contract between services.
-Demoed to 400+ staff at RBC AmpExpo.
+ECHO, a fraud detection platform built from an empty repo by a four-person team over 16 weeks.
+It checks for fraud in two passes, a fast cheap one first and a slower expensive one only when needed, which is now patent pending with me on the filing.
+I owned the pipeline that moves events through the system and the contracts between services, so nothing gets lost or counted twice when something fails.
+Demoed to 400+ staff at RBC AmpExpo and going into production.

 ### Technical Lead · SFU Blueprint (Richmond Poverty Reduction Coalition)
 `Jan 2026 - Apr 2026`

 Led six developers building a membership platform for a poverty-reduction nonprofit.
-Service split on AWS, query performance work, and the infrastructure and deploy pipeline around it.
+Split the app into separate services on AWS, made the slow database queries fast, and set up the deploy pipeline around it.

 ### Backend Software Engineer Intern · OpenQQuantify
 `Aug 2025 - Dec 2025`

-Multi-tenant event processing on Kafka.
-Consumer group topology, JVM profiling and thread pool tuning under burst load, and structured logging to make incidents traceable across instances.
+Event processing on Kafka for multiple customers on shared infrastructure.
+Tuned the system to survive sudden traffic spikes, and added logging that made it possible to trace a single request across every instance it touched.

 ### Full Stack Developer · CJSF Radio
 `Apr 2025 - Jul 2025`

-Moved a monolithic PHP/Laravel broadcast platform onto containerized services.
-Concurrency bugs in the scheduler, failure isolation between encoding and playback, and listener analytics.
+Moved an old single-block PHP/Laravel broadcast platform onto containers.
+Fixed scheduler bugs where two things ran at once and clashed, kept encoding failures from taking playback down with them, and built listener analytics.

 ---